DOME-Marketplace/issuer-guide/README.md

 ![Credential Issuer Credentials List](./assets/04.png)

 ## Issuance of LEAR Credential Employee with a Signer Account
-Complete process of issuing a new LEAR Credential Employee
+Complete process of issuing a new LEAR Credential Employee.
+As a Signer account you can issue Credential on behalf of a Mandator that don't have available a Digital Certificate for the signature.
 ### Step 1: New Credential Form
 To create a Verifiable Credential and signed it as IN2, click the "admincredential" button, which will take you to the creation form.

 ![Credential Issuer New Credential Form](./assets/05.png)

-Fill in the details for the Mandatee and the Mandator (the current account will be the Signer)
+Fill in the details for the Mandatee and the Mandator (the current account will be only the Signer of the Credential)

 ![Credential Issuer New Credential Form](./assets/06.png)